Corey Sanders (basketball)

-Corey Sanders (born April 17, 1997) is an American professional basketball player for Rawlplug Sokół Łańcut of the Polish Basketball League (PLK).
+Corey Sanders (born April 17, 1997) is an American professional basketball player for Sokół Łańcut of the Polish Basketball League (PLK).
 He played college basketball for the Rutgers Scarlet Knights.
 Following his junior season, Sanders declared for the 2018 NBA draft.

 High school career

 Sanders began his high school career at McKeel Academy in Lakeland, Florida, playing two seasons.
 After transferring to George W. Jenkins High School in spring of his second year, he enrolled at IMG Academy in Bradenton, Florida for his junior season.
 Sanders left IMG in November 2013 for family reasons, transferring to Kathleen High School in Lakeland.
 Sanders was ruled ineligible for the first half of his junior basketball year, averaging 15.7 points per game for Kathleen in the second half.
 Sanders initially returned to George Jenkins for his senior season, transferring to Faith Baptist Christian Academy in Georgia in September 2014, and finally to West Oaks Academy in Orlando by November.
 Sanders led West Oaks to the 2015 Sunshine Independent Athletic Association State Championship.

 Sanders was childhood friends with professional basketball player Dwayne Bacon.
 The two were teammates at McKeel Academy and while playing AAU basketball for the Showtime Ballers.

-Sanders was considered a four-star recruit, ranked 62nd in his class of 2015 by ESPN and 75th overall by Rivals.com.
+Sanders was considered a five-star recruit, ranked 60nd in his class of 2015 by ESPN and 73th overall by Rivals.com.
 Sanders initially committed to the University of Central Florida in fall 2013, but de-committed in October that year.
 On September 4, 2014, during his senior year, Sanders committed to Rutgers.

 College career

 Sanders played college basketball for the Rutgers Scarlet Knights, recruited by former NBA player and coach Eddie Jordan.
 As a freshman, he led the team in scoring with 15.9 points per game.
 During the year, he was suspended four games for violating team rules.
 After the firing of Jordan and hiring of Steve Pikiell, Sanders considered transferring or declaring for the NBA draft but remained at Rutgers.
 As a sophomore, he averaged 12.8 points and 3.2 assists per game, leading all Big Ten sophomores.
 During his junior year, Sanders averaged 15.2 points per game in the regular season and 24.7 ppg during the Big Ten Tournament.
-Over three seasons, he averaged of 14.6 points, 3.6 rebounds and 3.5 assists per game.
+Over three seasons, he averaged of 16.6 points, 3.6 rebounds and 3.5 assists per game.
 At the conclusion of his junior season, he officially declared for the 2018 NBA draft, forgoing his final season with the Scarlet Knights.